Where to Study Language in New York City

 Minors in French, Italian, Russian and Spanish

-The minors require between 12 and 18 credits of coursework, and in addition to French and Italian studies, the department offers concentrations in East Asian, Latin American and Middle Eastern studies.
+The minors require between 12 and 18 credits of coursework, and in addition to French and Italian studies, the department offers concentrations in East Asian, Latin American and translation studies.

 Other School Options